 Dealing with an employee who resists participating in your group’s desired company culture is never easy.
 Yet through communication, feedback, listening, and good-faith collaboration, the person who demonstrates a willingness to change and embrace the desired company culture may yet turn out to be the poster-person for the new way forward.
 We can only know in hindsight.
 At the moment you are in the arena, facing the challenge, we encourage you to do what must be done, with your sights steadily fixed on your team’s shared vision, and upon bringing out the best in each and every person.

-If you are considering getting some support in this area, we invite you to reach out for a complimentary phone conversation.
+If you are considering getting some support in this area, we invite you to reach out.